zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 ## Introduction

-We can set tables, partitions, and subpartitions to read-only status to protect data from unintentional DML operations by any user or trigger.
+We can set tables, partitions, and sub partitions to read-only status to protect data from unintentional DML operations by any user or trigger.
 Updating data in the partition that has the partition set to read-only will result in an error.
 The partition that is set to read-write will be successfully updated.

 ![Image alt text](images/read-only-partition-intro.png "Read only Partition")